Bárbara Wagner & Benjamin de Burca, Future of Yesterday, 2026, film still

 A couple poses in front of a blue geometric tile wall, smiling and wearing casual clothes.

-In their video works and installations, the artist duo Bárbara Wagner & Benjamin de Burca collaborate with subcultures.
-SCHIRN presents works beyond the established art scene, portraying cultural resistance and the negotiation of identity within the participating subcultures.
+In their video works and installations, the artist duo Bárbara Wagner & Benjamin de Burca collaborate with multigenerational music scenes.
+SCHIRN presents works beyond the established art scene, portraying forms of cultural resistance and the negotiation of identity within the participants.

 Lorem Ipsum

 The SCHIRN is presenting the first major solo exhibition by Bárbara Wagner (*1980) & Benjamin de Burca (*1975) in Germany.
-For over a decade, the artist duo has been creating video works and installations in collaboration with cultural movements and collective practices that exist outside established venues and beyond the contemporary art scene.
+For over a decade, the Brazil-based artist duo have been creating video works and installations in dialogue with other artists and collectives.
+In their collaborative films, Wagner & de Burca focus primarily on cultural movements and collective practices that take place outside the established spheres of contemporary art.

 A couple poses in front of a blue geometric tile wall, smiling and wearing casual clothes.